se66e/project-betting-client/README.md

   - getAll()
   - getOne(id)
   - createOne(data)
-  - applyOne(id) --- make sure to only allow one application/person/event
+  - applyOne(id) --- make sure to only allow one application/person/event and not the user
   - confirm(eventId, applicationId, status)

 ## Pages